mgsosna/mattsosna.com/_posts/careers/Big-tech-lessons.md

 Another thing is randomly sampling rows.
 There are also multiple ways to do this that vary in efficiency.

 Also getting good at Airflow / DAGs.
 Pipelines will have dependencies, which will have dependencies.
 Being able to follow the trail is important.

+## 3. Deep dive
+In a startup, you're responsible for a wide range of the analytics-engineering spectrum.
+In a big company, you really specialize.
+This doesn't mean that your work is all the same though.